Q: Why has NPPD placed on ‘hold’ its electric transmission line project to provide electric energy for TransCanada’s Keystone XL crude oil pipeline?

 A: In August 2013, the NPPD Board unanimously approved a pair of resolutions to restart NPPD’s electric transmission line segment project(s) needed to serve TransCanada’s proposed new route for the Keystone XL oil pipeline, and to contractually obligate TransCanada to pay all costs for the electric transmission line project, including associated facilities, e.g., substations.
 In September 2013, the Board approved the related projects as part of NPPD’s 2013 Capital Additions Budget.
 TransCanada, by contract, will reimburse NPPD for all expenses incurred to build electric infrastructure to serve the pipeline, plus an administrative fee and interest, regardless of whether the pipeline project is approved by the federal government.

-Q: Why restart now before TransCanada has obtained the necessary permits to begin work in Nebraska?
+Q: Will NPPD continue this project before TransCanada has obtained the necessary permits to begin work in Nebraska?

 ABOUT THE PROJECT

 Q: What is the 115,000-volt Transmission Line Project for TransCanada Keystone XL Pipeline?